aisar25/EStore_dashboard_PowerBI/README.md

 --> Used a complex parameter to drill down in the worksheet and customized it using filters and slicers.

---> Created Connection, joined new tables, calculations to manipulate data, and enabled user-driven parameters for visualizations.
+--> Created Connection, joined new tables, calculations to manipulate data with DAX Language, and enabled user-driven parameters for visualizations.

 --> Used different types of customized visulization(barchart, piechart,donutchart, clustered barchart, scatter chart, line chart, area chart, map, slicers, etc)